 The ENDY program has a limited number of graduate assistantships available to assist highly qualified individuals in defraying much of the cost of their graduate education.
-Graduate assistantships are awarded annually on a competitive basis following review of application Generally, graduate assistantships are awarded for the academic year in which admission to the ENDY program is desired.
+Graduate assistantships are awarded annually on a competitive basis following review of application.
+Generally, graduate assistantships are awarded for the academic year in which admission to the ENDY program is desired.
 Each award carries a stipend for either a nine- or twelve-month academic year during which the awardee is expected to assist with various duties within the ENDY program and the host department (typically the home department of the student's faculty mentor).
 These duties usually involve assistance with classroom teaching and laboratory teaching, but may also involve assistance with research, grant writing, or other service activities depending on departmental needs.
+All ENDY Teaching Assistants must either demonstrate that they are native English speakers (English was the language spoken in the home as a child), pass the SLPT (Spoken Language Placement Test) or pass ELAC 5050 with a "B" or better within one year of entering the program to keep their ENDY funding.